Nintendo reveals ‘Super Mario 3D World’ is returning with all-new content

 Check out the reveal trailer below:

-Super Mario 3D World joins an array of other titles starring the famous mascot to be announced.
-A 35th Anniversary Direct took place which announced many of these new titles, including Super Mario 3D All-Stars, a collection of previous mainline entries.
+Super Mario 3D World joins an array of other titles starring the famous mascot to recently be announced.
+A 35th Anniversary Direct took place which revealed many of these new titles including Super Mario 3D All-Stars, a collection of previous mainline entries.

 In related Nintendo news, a new Switch model is reportedly set to release early 2021, featuring a better display, more interaction and a host of yet to be revealed enhancements.